brunokoga/Montevideo/advanced_dir/advancedFeats.md

 **Prerequisites:** Wis 13, half-elf.

-**Benefit:** As a move action, you can grant all friendly creatures within 30 feet who can see or hear you a +2 bonus on [Perception](../skills/perception#_perception) checks for a number of rounds equal to your Wisdom modifier (minimum 1 round).
+**Benefit:** As a move action, you can grant all friendly creatures within 30 feet who can see or hear you a +2 bonus on [Perception](../skill_dir/perception#_perception) checks for a number of rounds equal to your Wisdom modifier (minimum 1 round.

 ## Sharp Senses